MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-assessments.md

 Select an improvement action from the list to drill into the improvement action’s details page.
 The details pages shows test status, implementation notes, and launch into the recommended solution.

+### Your improvement actions tab

+The tab for your improvement actions lists all the controls in the assessment that are managed by your organization.
+The status bar details the aggregated test status of your improvement actions in the assessment so you can quickly gauge what has been tested and what still needs to be done.
+Beneath the bar is the full list of improvement actions and key details, including: test status, the number of potential and earned points, associated regulations and standards, applicable solution, action type, and control family.

+Select an improvement action to view its details page, and select the **Launch now** link to open the solution to take action.

+### Microsoft actions tab

+The Microsoft actions tab lists all the actions in the assessment that are managed by Microsoft.
+The list shows key action details, including: test status, points that contribute to your overall compliance score, associated regulations and standards, applicable solution, action type, and control family.
+Select an improvement action to view its details page.

 #### Learn more
 [Understand how controls and improvement actions are tracked and scored by Compliance Score.](compliance-score-methodology.md)

 ## Export an assessment report

-You can export an assessment to an Excel file for compliance stakeholders in your organization or for external auditors and regulators by [following these instructions](working-with-compliance-manager.md#reports).
-You’ll  need to visit Compliance Manager to export the report.
+You can export an assessment to an Excel file for compliance stakeholders in your organization or for external auditors and regulators.
+On your assessment details page, select the **Generate report** button near the top of the page, which creates an Excel file you can save to your machine.

-The report is a snapshot of the assessment as of the date and time of the export.
+The Excel file report is a snapshot of the assessment as of the date and time of the export.
 It contains the details for controls managed by both you and Microsoft, including implementation status, test date, test results, and links to uploaded evidence documents.